If you are running a typical Blog using WordPress, then the answer is no, you shouldn't allow search engines to index your category and tag pages.

 If the answer is yes, then go ahead and index them.
 If the answer is no, then don't index your category and tag pages.

-There is a very good wordpress plugin named All in one SEO Pack that can manage all these for you.
+There is a very good WordPress plugin named Yoast SEO that can manage all these for you.
 So install this plugin and configure everything you need from the admin panel of the plugin.

 Remember that search engines will still crawl your category and tag pages, regardless of your indexing in the XML sitemap or search bot setting (either in meta tag or in robot.txt file).
 The only effect of not indexing them is that, they (category and tag pages) will not have higher ranking over the individual blog entries and pages.

-You are all set, now make use of these SEO tips.
+You are all set, now make use of this WordPress blog tags SEO & blog category SEO tips.
 Happy blogging